king/king-http-client/README.md

 ## Thread model

-The methods on HttpCallback are called by HttpCallbackExecutor, there can therefore be long running jobs in the callbacks.
+The methods in HttpCallback are only invoked from the threads in HttpCallbackExecutor.
+This means that you can have long running jobs without blocking IO operations for other requests.
+The executor will of course need to be resized accordingly to prevent excessive queues.

-The methods on NioCallback are called by the internal nio threads, they should therefore not be blocking or long running.
-The same goes for the ResponseBodyConsumer and MetricCallback interfaces.
+The methods in NioCallback are always invoked from the internal nio threads.
+They should therefore not be blocking nor long running.
+The same goes for implementations of the ResponseBodyConsumer and MetricCallback interfaces.

 ## Limitations
 Does not support complex authentication (basic should work using the headers).
 Does not support proxys.
-Does not support http2 (yet).
+Does not support http2.